YonasValentin/electron-react-starter/README.md

 The CLI will walk you through setting up your project with modern tooling:

 ```
-✨ Welcome to create-electron-app!
+✨ Welcome to electron-react-starter!

 ?
 What is your project named? my-electron-app
 ?
 Would you like to use TypeScript?
 Yes
 ?
 Would you like to use Tailwind CSS?
 Yes
 ?
 Would you like to use React Router?
 No
 ?
 Would you like to use ESLint?
 Yes
 ?
 Would you like to include Mac App Store configuration?
 Yes